nader-eloshaiker/screen-geometry-app/README.md

 This app generally follows a typical SPA (single page application) and access data from a backend using REST.
 However, given the simplicity of the app and its purpose, it does not require a fully fledged backend.
 This has lead to some unique design decisions.

-- The host will serve not only the WebApp, but also, a JSON file containing a list of preconfigured popular screen configuration available to consumers.
-- When the web browser executes the WebApp, on initialisation, it will fetch the JSON file as it would any other asset used by the app.
-- This will then be used to pre-populate the search bar, allowing user to pick from a list of configurations rather than having to manually fill out the form.
-- API calls are made for typical CRUD operations for the user configured screens.
+- API calls are made for typical CRUD operations for all the user generated content.
-- API calls are intercepted and routed to a frontend stub that runs in the browser as part of the WebApp
+- API calls are intercepted and routed to a frontend mock service that runs in the browser as part of the WebApp using a [Mock Service Worker](https://mswjs.io/)).
-- The stub access the browser IndexedDB to persist the data
+- The mock accesses the browser's IndexedDB to persist the data and an in-browser search engine.

-This approach literally is a **Serverless implementation** but also allow for a future enhancement for a real server to persist the user data without a major refactor of the frontend architecture.
+This approach literally is a **Serverless implementation** but also allows for a future enhancement to implement a real server to search and persist the user data without a major refactor of the frontend architecture.

 Refer to the diagram below for a visual representation.